-Patients who require brain surgery can benefit from a planning method utilized at Roswell Park Cancer Institute.
+Patients who require brain surgery can benefit from a planning method utilized at Roswell Park Comprehensive Cancer Center.

 He personally creates the 3-D images while interpreting the scan and consults directly with the operating surgeon to provide as much information as possible to the surgeon before the patient ever enters the operating room.
 The exact location of blood vessels, nerves and damaged tissue can be mapped out ahead of time, so that the actual surgery can go smoothly with minimal surprises.